Mid Mountains Legal Blog

 The key requirement for the ordering a constructive trust is unconscionability.
 Unconscionability involves more than unfairness; it requires that the act done is contrary to good conscience and against the norms of society.
 Equity prevents a person from relying upon strict legal rights where to do so would amount to unconscionable conduct.

 A constructive trust can be created for a specific purpose, such as a declaration that a property is subject to a trust in favour of some specific person.
-A Court may find that Person A is liable as a third-party constructive trustee for a breach of Person B’s obligation.
-Person A now holds the property as constructive trustee for Person B. Constructive trusts share all the features of a regular trust, but the duties are less precisely defined by the Court.
+A court may find that Person A is liable as a third-party constructive trustee for a breach of Person B’s obligation.
+Person A now holds the property as constructive trustee for Person B. Constructive trusts share all the features of a regular trust, but the court less precisely defines the duties.

 Why are constructive trusts important?